I am a Ph.D. student in

 SIAM Annual Meeting.
 Undergrad Presentation.
 2014.

-In the Fall of 2017, I TA-ed USC's CS 599: Introduction to Algorithms and the Theory of Computing with Aaron Cote.
+Fall 2017 -- CS 599: Introduction to Algorithms and the Theory of Computing with Aaron Cote.

-In the Spring of 2015, I TA-ed VT's Stat 4106: Theoretical Statistics II with Bill Woodall and also CS/Stat 4654: Intermediate Data Analytics & Machine Learning with Byron Smith.
+Spring 2015 -- Stat 4106: Theoretical Statistics II with Bill Woodall and also CS/Stat 4654: Intermediate Data Analytics & Machine Learning with Byron Smith.